negar-khalili/negar-khalili.github.io/_pages/research.md

 </div>

 ## Work in progress
-Families’ Preschool Decisions: The Role of Norms, Trust, and the Preschool Environment
+Families’ Preschool Decisions: The Role of Norms, Trust, and the Preschool Environment<br>
 <small><em>With Caroline Hall</em></small>

-Unemployment Insurance and Welfare Support for Low-Income Families
+Unemployment Insurance and Welfare Support for Low-Income Families<br>
 <small><em>With Lisa Laun, Jan Sauermann, and Anna Sjögren</em></small>

-How Educational Reforms Have Shaped Segregation in Sweden
+How Educational Reforms Have Shaped Segregation in Sweden<br>
 <small><em>With Martin Fischer and Therese Nilsson</em></small>